saber13812002/trello-clone-laravel-8-open-source/README.md

  1. board manager can assign card manager to every card
  ![](board-manager-can-assign-card-manager.png)
  1. create a new user like dep1b1card1man@gmail.com and approve it from admin panel then set as card manager
- 1. card admin can assign memeber for any task in check list tab in card
+ 1. card manager can assign memeber for any task via (check list tab) in card
+ 1. system admin can change card's managers via admin panel : http://localhost:8000/admin/board-cards

 ### set card details and subtasks

 ![](demo-card-details-subtask.gif)